 Shiba Inus are not good at sharing.
 They may guard their food, territory, or toys aggressively.
 They may not get along with other dogs, especially if they are intact, and they may even chase small animals, perhaps other household pets, that they consider prey.

 Although Shiba Inus happen to be smart dogs, they do things the way they feel, so it can be tricky to train them.
 They have also been described as freethinking.

 Looking to train your dog in the Japanese language? –

 Check out the Basic Japanese Dog Commands Article Now!

-Numerous factors may affect their temperaments, such as heredity, socialization, and training.
+Numerous factors, such as heredity, socialization, and training, may affect their temperaments.
 Shiba Inu puppies can be curious and playful and may even approach and want to be held by people.

-Early socialization is a must for this breed, which means that they should be exposed to different experiences, people, sights, and sounds when they are young.
-This way, a Shiba Inu puppy will grow up to become a well-rounded dog.[ Get to know the Doge Meme Story ]
+Early socialization is a must for this breed, which means they should be exposed to different experiences, people, sights, and sounds when they are young.
+This way, a Shiba Inu puppy will grow into a well-rounded dog.[ Get to know the Doge Meme Story ]